svenstaro/dummyhttp/README.md

 ### Log all incoming request data

+Running `dummyhttp -vv` results in this neat output:

 ![Pretty log](pretty_log.png)

 ### Running with no arguments always returns 200 on all interfaces at port 8080